How to boost global employee engagement with multilingual internal comms

 2. Understand cultural differences between different marketsCultural differences can have a big impact on internal communications.
 There can be a disconnect between the corporate voice used in the UK and other markets, and there may also be significant differences between employees in one market and another.
 By understanding the cultural differences between each market you’ll find it easier to communicate effectively with different employees.
 To find out more about why culture and translation are inherently linked, read our blog here.

 3. Factor localisation into your internal commsLocalisation is the process of making your content more relevant and engaging for staff in different markets.
 It can involve translating text for staff into their native language, amending content (text and imagery) to take into account cultural preferences, and changing the tone of voice to engage staff more effectively.
-Download our latest internal comms guide for free, which includes a localisation spectrum that helps to determine what level of attention your content needs.

 4. Use segmentation to get better resultsNot all content is relevant or interesting to every employee within a global organisation.
 By using segmentation you can target staff with the most appropriate content based on their market, their role and even the platforms you use to share internal communications.
 For example, one of our clients produces a monthly digital newsletter for managerial staff in each global office; and a localised and abridged printed version for employees working on the factory floor in their overseas markets.